roysubhrajit113/tree-analysis-for-drones/README.md

 The purpose of this project is to detect and analyze the health condition of trees using a YOLO-based object detection model, annotated images, and custom logical attributes.
 This guide breaks down the code into sections and provides usage instructions, explanations, and prerequisites required to run the implementation.

 The detection model has been optimized for Jetson Nano, which is commonly used in drones with limited RAM and memory.
 A highly efficient YOLOv8 (nano) model and a quantized version of TinyLlama have been used to ensure smooth inference without heavy computational load.
+The detections will either be a single tree or clustered trees, whose information you may check in the inference prompts generated later.

 ---